Love it or hate it, we all experience this thing in life called stress.

 By actively choosing what your problem is, you’ll become empowered by it.

-For many of us, we’re so caught up in distractions that we never get round to working on our big goal.
+For many of us, we get caught up in distractions that we never get round to working on our big goal.

 And the reason is pretty obvious…